wahibhaq/wahibhaq.github.io/_posts/2016-02-29-ultimate-resources-android-dev.md

 **I have compiled a list which includes resources which can be pretty handy for Android Developers.**

 > _Note : This is an on-going list and I will keep updating it.
-If you also want to help in adding new stuff then feel free to submit pull requests for changes or additions at https://github.com/wahibhaq/ultimate-resources-android-devs_
+If you are interested in contributing then feel free to submit pull requests for changes or additions in the original [repo](https://github.com/wahibhaq/ultimate-resources-android-devs).
+Thanks in advance :)_
 <br><br>

 #### Learning what it takes to become one